benwiz/graphics/README.md

 - Figure out how to get data to dad to make it easy
   - Need to give instructions to install Docker
   - Maybe provide a zipped version of `pix2pix-tensorflow` that includes all the training training data and a script `run.sh` that makes the two python calls.
+    - Workflow for dad would be:
+      1. Click link in email
+      2. Unzip file
+      3. Double click `run.sh`
+      4. Zip `out/` directory and email it to me

 - Later
   - README, blog post